SananMaarouf/astro-sanity/README.md

-# Astro + Sanity-CMS Starter Kit
+# Astro + Sanity-CMS Landing Page Starter

-Kickstart your next project with this ready-to-use template, combining the best of Astro, Sanity CMS, React, TailwindCSS, and Vercel!
-Clone, customize, and launch your own modern, content-driven site in minutes.
+Quickly create a modern, content-driven landing page for a small business, artist, or independent contractor—such as a DJ—with this ready-to-use template.
+Built with Astro, Sanity CMS, React, TailwindCSS, and Vercel, it's designed for fast setup, easy customization, and instant deployment.

 ## ✨ Features